yokawasa/azure-functions-python-samples/docs/custom-python-version.md

-# How to change the Python version used in a Function App
+# [Deprecated] How to change the Python version used in a Function App (1.X Function runtime)

+**IMPORTANT - Please consider to use 2.X Python funciton as Python function in Azure function 1.X is experimental and new feature investments won't be added to 1.X Python function**

 ## 1. Create Function App (if you don't have the one yet)

-Create a Function App in the Azure portal by following an article - [Create your first function in the Azure portal - Create a function app](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function#create-a-function-app)
+**IMPORTANT - You're no longer able to create 1.X Python function in the Azure Portal**

 *[note] Please make sure to choose **App Service Plan** for your Function App's Hosting plan.
 From my experince, Custom Python runtime does always work under Consumption plan (Need to figure out the reason).
 For the difference between App Service Plan and Consumption plan, please refer to [Azure Functions hosting plans comparison](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/azure-functions/functions-scale.md)*